jsadsad/aA_Classwork/W4D4/notes.md

 `.to eq` will compare the two strings to `==`

 # etc

+_RED,GREEN, REFACTOR_: RED- WRITE SOME TESTS THAT FAIL, GREEN - SATISFY TEST/SPEC AND MAKE CODE THAT PASSES, REFACTOR

 The amount of specs is equivalent to the amount of `it` blocks.